A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

-Now consider interactions between a foreground fermion and the QL gluon fields.
-As with the photon, these interactions take the form of loop diagrams evaluated in the mean-field regime for the QL, and as noted in \rcite{pfeifer2020_R18}, the fermion may transiently surrender momentum to or borrow momentum from the QL.
-However, in contrast with the photon loop evaluated to obtain \Eref{eq:m0}, the gluon field is massive, and when a foreground particle transfers momentum to a gluon field, this results in an effective foreground excitation of that gluon field.
-Foreground excitations acquire mass, and thus both limbs of the loop must be considered massive.
-However, the separation of the two vertices is of $\ILO{\mc{L}_\QL}$, which is much shorter than the strong interaction scale, so the gluon exhibits only its bare mass \eref{eq:gluonbaremass}.
-This gives rise to a loop-associated factor of $m_\ell^2/m_c^2$.
-This factor vanishes for the photon, as it is massless, but not for interactions with the QL gluon field.
+Now consider interactions between a foreground fermion and the pseudovacuum gluon fields.
+As with the photon, these interactions take the form of loop diagrams evaluated in the mean-field regime for the pseudovacuum, and as noted in \Psref{IV}{sec:Asector}, the fermion may transiently surrender momentum to or borrow momentum from the background fields.
+However, in contrast with the photon loop evaluated to obtain \Eref{eq:m0}, the gluon field is massive, and when a foreground particle transfers momentum to a gluon field, this results in a massive excitation of that gluon field.
+Consequently both limbs of the loop must be considered massive.
+For a general boson $b$ this gives rise to a loop-associated factor of $\bmf{m_{\ell_i}^2/m_b^2}$.
+This factor goes to~1 for the photon, as it is massless, but not for interactions with the background gluon field.
+It is interesting to compare this situation with the loop corrections to boson mass discussed in \sref{sec:VI:bosonmasses}.
+In the context of boson mass interactions, the correction loop is constructed on a section of preon line which is \emph{a priori} of dimension $\mc{L}_\preon$ and consequently the loop boson appears massless.
+In the context of fermion mass interactions, the correction loop is constructed on a section of fermion line which is of nontrivial extent and consequently the loop boson is able to propagate over arbitrary length scales and (for loop bosons other than the photon) must therefore be considered massive.